American applicants aired nationally? Send me your name & phone

 By contrast, at California's competitive - and race-blind - state

-Asian-Americans are much better represented: 52
+schools, Asian-Americans are much better represented: 52

 percent of the student population at the University of bed California at